UFC Fight Night: Anderson vs. Blachowicz: Predictions & Analysis

 A few statistical edges stand out.
 Dvalishvili throws significantly more leather — a 1.3 sig. strike per minute gap.
 Dvalishvili is far more active with takedowns, averaging 4.8 more per 15 minutes.
 Dvalishvili has tighter striking defense, making opponents miss more often.

 The Pick: Merab Dvalishvili over Casey Kenney.
-The model gives Dvalishvili a slight nod at 65% — this could easily go either way.
-Notably, the betting market has Dvalishvili at 61% implied while our model sees 65% — a 4-point disagreement that could signal value.
+The model gives Dvalishvili a slight nod at 56% — this could easily go either way.
+The market implies 61% for Dvalishvili, but our model sees only 56%.
+That 5-point gap favoring Kenney is worth watching.

 Macy Chiasson vs Shanna Young